Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/01-core-setup.md

 ---

 ## Expected Results
 - VLANs present on both switches
-- EtherChannel up and bundled
+- EtherChannel correctly bundled and operational
-- Trunks operational
-- HQ-CSW1 active for VLAN 10
-- HQ-CSW2 active for VLAN 20
+- Trunk links active
+- HSRP active/standby roles aligned with design
 - STP root aligned with HSRP

 ---

 ## Key Learning Points

-- EtherChannel improves redundancy and bandwidth
+- EtherChannel improves both bandwidth and redundancy
-- Some IOS versions require manual dot1q encapsulation
+- Some IOS platforms require manual 802.1Q encapsulation
-- SVIs enable inter-VLAN routing on multilayer switches
+- SVIs enable Layer 3 routing on switches
-- HSRP provides gateway redundancy
+- HSRP provides gateway failover
-- STP tuning improves traffic flow efficiency
+- STP tuning improves traffic efficiency and convergence

 ---

 ## Additional Enhancements

-To improve the stability, security, and efficiency of the network, several additional configurations were implemented beyond the core requirements.
+To better reflect real-world enterprise design, the following optimisations were implemented:
 ---

-### Restricting VLANs on Trunk Links
+### VLAN Restriction on Trunks

 Trunk links were configured to only allow the required VLANs instead of all VLANs by default.